LayerScope: Predictive Cross-Layer Scheduling for Efficient Multi-Batch MoE Inference on Legacy Servers: LayerScope Design

 \subsection{Asynchronous I/O Optimizer}

-To alleviate the I/O bottleneck in expert transfers within MoE models, this paper designs an asynchronous expert transmission mechanism.
+Unlike standard asynchronous transfer implementations that only decouple computation and I/O superficially, our design further optimizes cache management and fine-grained data partitioning to address PCIe bandwidth fragmentation and inter-layer prefetch conflicts—key pain points in legacy hardware deployments.

 The core idea is to decouple computation from expert transmission, enhancing transfer efficiency through pipelined operations and increasing computation-I/O overlap, thereby significantly reducing inference latency.
-Specifically, the system maintains two types of pre-registered expert weight caches in GPU memory: one for on-demand loading, which uses dual buffer areas to alternate between computation waiting and expert loading for immediate requests when no prefetching occurs; the other serves as a prefetch buffer, divided into two groups handling prefetch tasks for the current and next layers, respectively.
+Specifically, the system maintains two types of pre-registered expert weight caches in GPU memory: one for on-demand loading, which uses dual buffer areas to alternate between expert computing and expert loading for immediate requests when no prefetching occurs; the other serves as a prefetch buffer, divided into two groups handling prefetch tasks for the current and next layers, respectively.

 This pre-registration of cache regions eliminates the overhead of repeated memory allocation and mapping for each transfer; subsequent expert movements involve only direct writes (overwrites) within these fixed buffers, substantially reducing setup overhead.
 The grouped rotation design ensures that prefetching stays one layer ahead of computation, providing sufficient time for expert transfer and avoiding expert overwrite issues caused by inter-layer prefetch conflicts, thus guaranteeing computational correctness and cache validity.

 At the micro level each expert is decomposed into three linear weight matrices $gate\_proj$, $up\_proj$ and $down\_proj$.
 Three independent CUDA streams are used to transfer these sub tensors concurrently.
 This fine-grained strategy exploits the multi-lane capability of the PCIe bus by replacing one large transfer with several sub transfers that proceed in parallel.
-As a result the scheduler gaps on the bus are filled so that throughput approaches the PCIe peak.
-In addition all transfers use pinned host memory together with asynchronous copy operations so that data movement proceeds without CPU intervention and does not block GPU computation.
-Compared with traditional synchronous loading or simple prefetching this mechanism achieves deep computation I/O overlap while using a fixed set of cache regions to guarantee correctness and thereby improves both system throughput and response time.
+As a result, the scheduler gaps on the bus are filled, allowing throughput to approach the PCIe peak, as demonstrated by the high PCIe bandwidth utilization shown in Table \ref{iotab4}.